insidemordecai/website/content/posts/202210-fedora-setup-guide/index.md

 ## Install GNOME Tweaks

-This allows us to make some customization changes like adding/removing Titlebar buttons, changing themes and fonts among other things.
+This allows us to make some customization changes like adding/removing titlebar buttons (maximize/minimize), changing themes and fonts among other things.
 I tend to change the Monospace Text font to a Nerd Font.

 ```sh
 sudo dnf install gnome-tweaks